Tesla-SHT/TOEFL-Modder/README.md

 ### Tips
 1. How can users upload their own dictionaries?

+   First, the user should scratch a dictionary from the Internet and transform it to a csv file.

+   Second, the first row of the file should be Words, Definitions, Examples, and corresponding data should be list in three columns.

+   Finally, click “+” at the lower right of the books page and choose it!

 2. What is our future plan for the database?

+   We can let users to sign up various accounts, and each account will have a  set of json settings.
+So the database will manage these and overwrite the using json files with the specified user’s files.

 3. Any comment or advice?
 Feel free to contact us!